Host blacklisted - Found on Realtime Black List server blocklist.address.is.wrong.spamhaus.org

 This newsgroup posting from Colin Leroy on June 14, 2007 indicates that Colin had last seen email from Mr. Hart back in December, 2006.
 The email was a message posted to a mailing list that they both participate in.

 - Others have indicated to me that they have called the telephone number in the TQMCUBE domain registration, and that the voice mail box associated with this phone number is full, no longer accepting new messages.

 This thread in the news.admin.net-abuse.email newsgroup wondering why the list's administrators are non-responsive is typical of the discussion I've come across during my investigation.
 I am receiving numerous reports of issues with listings going unresolved.
-Additionally, when checked against my personal spamtrap data (8000+ spams/day) I am seeing the effectiveness of this blacklist trending downward over the past few weeks.
+Additionally, when checked against my personal spamtrap data (8000+ spams/day) I am seeing the effectiveness of this list trending downward over the past few weeks.

-November 25, 2007 update: Within the past week, a large number of entries have been removed from the TQMCUBE blacklist database.
+November 25, 2007 update: Within the past week, a large number of entries have been removed from the TQMCUBE blocking list database.
 The Internet Wayback Machine suggests that TQMCUBE had 1.37 million IP addresses listed on August 29, 2007.
 As of today, November 25th, the TQMCUBE website suggests that there are approximately 851,000 active listings.

 Spambag, created and run by Sam Varshavchik, developer of the Courier mail server, has been operating this list since at least November, 2001.

 The list had the following listing criteria: "[Spambag is my] personal list of networks who I block from sending me mail or accessing my web servers, because I believe the networks actively or passively allow abusive or antisocial behavior.
 Examples of what I consider abusive or antisocial behavior are: spamming, mailbombing, mail server dictionary attacks, and web page E-mail address harvesting."